 Christians must learn when to put an end to strife (Prov.
 20:3), for the wicked will not know when to shut up, walk away or hang up the phone.
 They are like “screamin’ demons,” for they feast daily upon violence and satanic influences, so that wickedness becomes a sport to them (Prov.
 10:23).

-If such a raging fool is discovered and encountered, it is crucial to get away from them when the opportunity presents itself, or else one will continue to be provoked by such blasphemous bullies who love to scream at the top of their lungs to try to get Christians to stumble (Prov.
+If such uncontrollable rage is discovered and encountered, it is crucial to get away from them when the opportunity presents itself, or else one will continue to be provoked by such blasphemous bullies who love to scream at the top of their lungs to try to get Christians to stumble (Prov.
 28:10)

 Christians must become very discerning, by learning how to test the spirits and how to put the wicked on trial before others, so that others too may fear.